ktschroeder/Cloudless/README.md

 - allow thru-window transparency? option to show transparency as black, or something else (gray checker? see what other apps do), or thru-window. ==> possibility of appearance of entirely floating image, would be neat.
 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
+- If you change a config in one window/instance, how should/can it affec tother windows that are open?

 Maybe / ideas:
+- per-window/instance always-on-top via a hotkey like "T".
 - should window do something else other than move to center of screen when changing image etc.?
 - possibly other z-index shenanigans beyond always-on-top
 - intuitive behavior of multiple windows